Jack Welch, the GE chief who became a superstar, has died

 He is survived by his third wife, Suzy Welch, and four children from his first marriage.

+Mark Jewell, who no longer works at The Associated Press, was the principal writer of this obituary.

-AP Economics Writer Christopher S. Rugaber contributed to this report.
+AP Economics Writer Christopher S. Rugaber and AP Writer Michelle Chapman contributed to this report.